eeepaaa/piedra-papel-tijeras/README.md

 I've finally implemented JavaScript!
 The game will now start upon pressing a button; though user's input comes from the console.

+## v2.2

+User can now choose its choice through the UI.

 ### NOTE: The game is to be played in Spanish.